tompston/time-series-db-benchmark/README.md

 ok      timeseries-benchmark    761.087s

 ```
+- in terms of inserts, mysql was the slowest
 - for single upserts, there is not a significant difference between the databases.
 - for bulk upserts, the native postgresql is the fastest.
-- for read speeds, the timescale extension is the fastest (~ 4x faster than mongodb)
+- for read speeds, the native postgresql version is the fastest.
 - for table sizes, the timescale version can have a smaller size than the native postgresql version, but the efficiency of the compression is vastly dependent on the chunk size.

 ### EXPLAIN ANALYZE queries